ijcai2023/UNI_KD/README.md

 # Unsupervised Domain Adaptation with Distilling Generalized Knowledge for Time Series Data

-**UDA_KD** is a PyTorch implementation for unsupervised domain adaptation and knowledge distillation for time series data.
+**UNI_KD** is a PyTorch implementation for Distilling Universal and Joint Knowledge for Cross-Domain Model Compression on Time Series Data.

 # Disclaimer: This work is for research only and not for commercial use!